Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “No one cares, no one loves us,” said the god.

-“Do you hear us?”
+“Do you hear us, Messenger?”
 Potential said.

-“You have my strength to brave the shadows of the trial ahead, Heidi,” said Elephant.
-He wrapped his mighty arms around my neck and changed into a golden torc that glittered and shone in the darkness.
+“We have no time for your counting games for this isn’t a Realm of the Timeless,” Elephant said.
+“Stop dilly-dallying around, Snake.
+We stand upon another front in the Eternal War.
+You have my strength and fortitude to brave the shadows of the trial ahead, Heidi.”
+He wrapped his mighty arms around my neck and changed into a golden torc on a short chain that glittered and shone in the darkness.

 The cave was as dry as the rest of the world above and went deep into the ground.
 The light from my shining chains revealed primitive and spare art covering the walls on both sides.
-This art almost seemed to speak aloud as I passed and told me a story as I moved deeper into the cave.
+This art seemed to speak aloud as I passed and told me a story as I moved deeper into the cave.
 These are the impressions I took from the cave walls:

 Once upon a time, there lived a free people who desired to appoint a king from among themselves.